Enrisox/Wazuh-Suricata-Security-Lab/docs/04_agent_configuration.md

 ![Wazuh agent_install](img/img5.png) <br>
-The Debian and Ubuntu agent installation are basically just a bit different.
+The installation process for the Debian and Ubuntu agents is basically just slightly different.<br>

+I repeated the same process for the Ubuntu VM and verified the status of the Wazuh agent on both machines using the command `**sudo systemctl status wazuh-agent** <br>